 Chamomile Formulations

-For gentle, stress-relieving, and sleep-promoting formulations, chamomile is usually combined with herbs like lemon balm and lavender.
+Chamomile is usually combined with lemon balm and lavender tincture for gentle, stress-relieving, and sleep-promoting formulations.
 Those are also good additions for gentle glycerites.

 Personally, I love combining it with valerian tincture to improve sleep, since both herbs have complementary uses.
 Valerian is incredibly effective but has a strong flavor, and mixing it with chamomile tincture makes it a bit easier on the taste buds.